CookieModz/email2gotify/README.md

 ### Example usage

 Let's imagine that we want to redirect all emails sent to push@example.com to your Gotify account (and therefore to your mobile devices).
 These instructions below were tested on Debian 11, Python 3.9.
+Requires `pycurl` (`apt-get install python3-pycurl` or `python3 -m pip install pycurl`)

 #### Step zero: setup and configure postfix for domain example.com and other prerequisites